nickjalbert/reading/_posts/2020-06-26-the-limits-of-growth.markdown

 analysis to scenarios like "capturing all the sun's energy" and "capturing all the milky way's energy" and those buy us at most a couple thousand years.

+Another tack is taken by examining how much heat necessarily would be produced in a scenario when we continue our energy growth (say, through fusion) and remain planet-bound.
+The math shows the equilibrium temperature of the earth's surface becomes hotter than the sun's surface in less than a thousand years.

-This leaves us with the question: **how do we build a society that doesn't require sustained growth to function?**
+This leaves us with the question: **how do we build a society that doesn't require sustained exponential growth to function?**

 **[Does the Logistic Shoe Fit](https://dothemath.ucsd.edu/2011/08/does-the-logistic-shoe-fit/)**